cbourgois/HandlebarsLoader/README.md

 HandlebarLoader
 =============

-This script help to load [Handlebar](https://github.com/wycats/handlebars.js) templates and partials easily.
+This script help to load [Handlebars](https://github.com/wycats/handlebars.js) templates and partials easily.

 How to use
 -------

 ### Initialisation ###

-    var loader = new HandlebarLoader();
+    var loader = new HandlebarsLoader();
     loader.load(
     	[
     		'template1',